Everything You Need to Know to Plan the Perfect Scenic Drive on Trail Ridge Road

 Are reservations required to drive Trail Ridge Road?

 In short – YES!
-A timed-entry permit is required to enter Rocky Mountain National Park between 9:00 am and 3:00 pm from the end of May to early-to-mid October.
-In 2022, the dates are May 27 and October 10, 2022, but these dates can vary year to year so be sure to check back!
+A timed-entry permit is required to enter Rocky Mountain National Park between 9:00 am and 2:00 pm from the end of May to early-to-mid October.
 The timed-entry permit is in addition to the park admission fee of $30 per vehicle for one day.
 You can also use a national park pass like America the Beautiful pass for admission to Rocky Mountain National Park, but you still need a timed-entry permit even if you have a park pass!

 Is it scary?